Starting Tomatoes From Seeds

 Tomatoes are an incredibly rewarding crop to grow!
 Just one plant can provide a garden with unmatched beauty and ENORMOUS amounts of food.
 Being a warm season crop, tomato seedlings and plants need to be protected from freezing temperatures and harsh weather conditions to grow, thrive and survive.
 For this reason, we start tomato seeds indoors and do not plant them outside until the threat of frost in our area has passed.

-Temperatures 32°F and below can easily kill or severely damage a tomato plant.
-Optimal temperatures for tomatoes to thrive range between 65-95°F, but plants can tolerate temperatures that are higher and lower then this range for increments of time.
-Consistently high or low temps are detrimental to the plants over-all performance and can cause a multitude of problems.
+Temperatures 36°F and below can easily kill or severely damage a tomato plant.
+Optimal temperatures for tomatoes to thrive range between 65-95°F, but plants can tolerate temperatures that are higher and lower than this range for increments of time.
+When temperatures are consistently high (95+) or low (55-), it can be detrimental to the health and over-all performance of the plants, causing a multitude of problems; like stunted growth, disease, blossom drop, etc.

 To set yourself up for a successful tomato growing season, start your seeds indoors or in a protected and controlled environment.
 Sufficient light, quality potting soil, and warmth are crucial to being successful!
-Starting seeds before the last threat of frost has passed will allow you to have strong, established seedlings that are ready to go in the ground when the temperatures have warmed, giving a major head start on the season and supporting a much earlier harvest.
-Getting this head start is especially important for gardeners with shorter seasons or for gardeners striving to grow tomato varieties that require more days to reach maturity.
+Starting seeds indoors before the last threat of frost has passed will allow you to have strong, established seedlings that are ready to go in the ground when the temperatures have warmed, giving you a head start on the season and supporting you in a much earlier harvest!

-You will want to start your tomatoes seeds 6-9 weeks prior to your climate's average last frost.
-As seedlings become established and temperatures warm, you will want to harden them off (more on this below) and plant them outside after the threat of frost has passed and weather conditions are mild.
+Start your tomatoes seeds 6-9 weeks prior to your climate's average last frost.
+As seedlings become established and temperatures warm, you will need to gradually transition them outdoors, or "harden them off" before planting out.
+Tomatoes should not be planted outside, until the threat of frost has passed and weather conditions are mild.

-Average last frost date for zone 6b: June 1
+Average last frost date for zone 6b is June 1

 (Calculate 6-9 weeks prior to June 1)